leclair-7/SecureChat/READme.txt

 space>password that already exists on the system.
 Type in a username and password.

 Step 3:
-login as a different user using Step 2.
+Login as a different user using Step 2.

 Step 4:
-on the first client, type in a buddy name (case-sensitive), and hit enter.
+On the first client, type in a buddy name (case-sensitive), and hit enter.
 If the buddy whose name the first client, buddy 2, entered is online, then buddy 2 has to type in the name of the first client, then they can chat.